gslin/php-pdo-timeout-vagrant/README.md

 Overview
 --------

-This <code>Vagrantfile</code> will create a database server and a PHP server, to test PHP PDO timeout issue.
+This <code>Vagrantfile</code> are used to test PHP mysql timeout issue.

 Tested on Vagrant 1.7.4 (w/ VirtualBox).